yahsinhuangtw/le_projet/book_proposal.md

 - **Syncing a testnet full node** and claiming testnet tokens: This can be more challenging than you might expect, as detailed [here](https://yahsin.me/2024/12/13/testnet/).
 - **Creating a wallet** and recording a mnemonic key: Many existing books already cover this process.

-### Just status quo
+### Just the Status Quo

 Writing about a fast-evolving system like Ethereum is inherently difficult.
 Everything feels outdated almost as soon as it’s documented.
 When the status quo always has room for improvement, why write instead of build?
 Yet, as Ethereum reaches its 9th year, more effective communication could be a valuable contribution to the ecosystem.

-The good news is, Ethereum is stablizing.
-The mindblowing concepts in the past like data-availablilty sampling and zero-knowledge proofs are already slowly entering the system.
-The new mindblowing stuffs like FHE and Indistinguishability obfuscation are still slowly muddling its way into practicality.
-Most of the important concepts will stick with us for a while.
+The good news is, Ethereum is stabilizing.
+Concepts that once seemed groundbreaking—such as *data-availability sampling* and *zero-knowledge proofs*—are now gradually being integrated into the system.
+Meanwhile, new innovations like *fully homomorphic encryption* (FHE) and *indistinguishability obfuscation* are still finding their way into practical use.
+Most of the key ideas we discuss will remain relevant for a while.

 ## Market Analysis (1 page)
 - Identify the target audience and demographics.